Previous Page Next Page

 3350 Law Enforcement Notification

 The intake specialist completes the Law Jurisdiction section only for an I&R Non-FPS Criminal Matter Referred to Law.
-This I&R type is the only one that can send these notifications to designated law enforcement agencies.
+This information and referral (I&R) type is the only I&R type that can send notifications to designated law enforcement agencies.

 See 2670 Law Enforcement Notification.